themse/gulp-template/readme.md

   - `html` - partials of html (header, footer, sidebar)
   - `example.html`
   - `index.html` - main endpoint
+- `dist` - containing production version of your project (it doesn't exist firstly)
+- `archive` - containing archived production version of your project

 There is an example of Wikipedia page.
-When you start your project, don't forget to delete it in `src/fonts/*`, `src/img/*`, `src/scss/example.scss`, `src/example.html`.
+When you start your project, don't forget to delete it in `src/fonts/*`, `src/img/*`, `src/scss/example.scss`, `src/example.html` and `archive/*`.

 Also take a look another version of my [gulp template](https://github.com/themse/gulp-starter).